dials/dials/doc/sphinx/multi_crystal_analysis.rst

 When :program:`dials.index` is passed an :file:`experiments.json` containing a crystal model rather than just a :file:`databock.json` then it automatically uses a :samp:`known_orientation` indexer, which avoids doing the basis vector search again.
-It uses the basis of the refined *P* 1 cell and just reassigns indices under the assumption of *H* 3 symmetry.
+It uses the basis of the refined *P* 1 cell and just assigns indices under the assumption of *H* 3 symmetry.
 The symmetry constraints are then enforced during the refinement steps carried out by :program:`dials.index`.
 This procedure gives us a greater success rate of indexing in *H* 3, and required